Top-of-the-tree commercial set One Essex Court is praised for its “very good pupil supervision.” Only the best get a chance to sample its qualities.

-After an initial CV sift, 35 to 40 applicants are invited to face a single interview.
+After an initial review of applications, approximately 50 applicants are invited in for a first interview.
 They are given a set of facts on a case, an analytical question and a copy of Chitty on Contracts, and get 90 minutes prep time.
 “You are then asked to present your answer to the interview panel, who challenge and cross-examine you,” a pupil told us.
 The panel also asks some CV-based questions.
 The top 12 candidates go on to face a second-round interview.

 By our count, around half of the present juniors under five years' call were Oxbridge undergraduates.
 To give you a further idea of their backgrounds, around one in three has a BCL, while a similar number studied overseas or worked (briefly) in academia.
 “But we're not looking for a brain on a stick,” a pupil supervisor said.
 “We want persuasive advocates who can perform well in court and give focused commercial advice.”
 Another member added: “If an applicant has a business background and it's relevant to the type of work we do, that could be advantageous.
 But if someone's background is not relevant to the job that doesn't count against them.”